 Paula Andrews presented contracts and purchases for the consideration of the Commissioners, which included contracts, purchases, and leases for FY 2024.

-The motion to approve the contacts, purchases, and leases was made by Commissioner Johnson and seconded by Commissioner Leathers.
-The motion passed.
+The motion to approve the contacts, purchases, and leases passed.

 Item 13 - Consideration of and Possible Action on Orders Related to Commission Rule Violations and Proposals for Decision